cortex-js/compute-engine/src/docs/guide-symbolic-computing.md

 ---

-**Note:** To use the Compute Engine you must write JavaScript code.
-This guide assumes you are familiar with JavaScript or TypeScript.{.notice--info}
+**Note:** To use the Compute Engine you must write JavaScript or TypeScript code.
+This guide assumes you are familiar with one of these programming languages.{.notice--info}

 **Note:** In this guide, functions such as `ce.box()` and `ce.parse()` require a `ComputeEngine` instance which is denoted by a `ce.` prefix.<br>Functions that